Sushila Koirala

 Sushila Koirala (सुशीला कोइराला; 1923 – 13 July 2007) was a Nepalese classical dancer and theater director.
-She was the spouse of B. P. Koirala, the first ever democratically elected prime minister of Nepal.
+She was the spouse of B. P. Koirala, the first democratically elected prime minister of Nepal.
 She was known for her contribution towards Nepali art, theatre, and girls’ empowerment; and for backstopping in democratic activities during the critical and raw era of social change and politics in Nepal.

 Personal life

 Sushila Koirala was born in 1923 in Kapilvastu in Lumbini, Nepal.
 She married B. P. Koirala in 1936 and went to Biratnagar.
 She attended and completed school level education there in Biratngar.
 Later she studied at Banaras Hindu University in Banaras in India.
-She also studied Bharatnatyam and Kathak, major two forms of Indian classical dance there in India.
+She also studied Bharatnatyam and Kathak, two major forms of Indian classical dance in India.
 Sushila Koirala was also trained in Manipuri dance.
 Her husband B. P. Koirala has described her as "young and slim" in his autobiography entitled Atmabrittanta, and has added that she survived kala-azar.

 Sushila Koirala died on 13 July 2007 in Kathmandu, Nepal.

 Career

-Sushila Koirala has always believed that art, dance and music are Universal languages that unite everything and everyone around.
+Sushila Koirala always believed art, dance and music to be universal languages that unite everything and everyone around.
 In 1959, her husband had become the Prime Minister but she was never comfortable with the trappings of power around her.
-Rather, she decided to open a dance institute in Biratnagar and established a dance centre at her home there.
-Which was possibly the first classical dance centre in Nepal.
+Rather, she decided to open a dance institute in Biratnagar and established a dance centre at her home there, which was possibly the first classical dance centre in Nepal.
 She would visit her husband in Kathmandu casually only during the necessity of her presence as the first lady of the country.
-It is said that, once the then royal couple of Nepal asked her why she was not in Kathmandu acting as the hostess to her Prime Minister husband, and she responded saying she had to give time to her dance center in Biratnagar.
+It is said that once the then royal couple of Nepal asked her why she was not in Kathmandu acting as the hostess to her Prime Minister husband, and she responded that she had to give time to her dance center in Biratnagar.